bwlewis/feathercache/README.md

 ## Use case

-We often see a need for as simply as possible sharing native R objects like data frames between R processes running across many computers.
+We often see a need for, as simply as possible, sharing native R values like data frames between R processes running across many computers.
 Many good options are of course available, including: